 When to Arrive

 Marbella sunset times shift significantly through the year.
-Arrive at least 45 minutes before sunset to get a decent seat — most of these terraces fill up fast in the last hour of daylight.
+Arrive at least 45 minutes before sunset to get a decent seat, as most of these terraces fill up fast in the last hour of daylight.

 Approximate sunset times in Marbella: